Tuesday, March 4, 2025

 Winifred Toomey - OTR Child Star of the Month April 2024

-Winifred Toomey in Radio Digest December 1930, with her reported 28 blonde curls.
+Winifred Toomey in Radio Digest December 1930, with her reported 28 brown curls.

 Winifred Toomey (1919 – 2005), Radio's First Contracted Child Star?